nleaf/nleaf.github.io/_resources/2017-07-27-manufacturing-tic-gums.md

     icon: "/uploads/EXP_Agility.svg"
     background: "/uploads/ph_hurricane.jpg"
     headline: The Challenge
-    description: When Brian Hensley joined TIC Gums as Director of IT in 2015, he discovered some underlying challenges including IT infrastructure that comingled applications, limited capacity for systems to scale, and a struggle with resource and capacity allocation for test environments.
+    description: When Hensley joined TIC Gums as Director of IT in 2015, he discovered some underlying challenges including IT infrastructure that comingled applications, limited capacity for systems to scale, and a struggle with resource and capacity allocation for test environments.
   - align-left: true
     icon: "/uploads/EXP_Solution.svg"
     background: "/uploads/ph_hurricane.jpg"